 The best water foot massager with heat is the Arealer Foot Spa/Bath Massager because it has an automatic heating function to keep the water at the desired temperature.
-The time and temperature are adjustable according to your preference.
-No need to worry about the water getting cold or the unit overheating because it automatically shut-offs when you set the time between 10 to 60 minutes.
+You can adjust the time and temperature according to your preference.
+No need to worry about the water getting cold or the unit overheating because it automatically shuts off when you set the time between 10 to 60 minutes.

 A good alternative is the Guisee Foot Spa Bath Massager if you want more massage modes.
 This foot spa bucket offers a combination of shiatsu, acupressure, heating therapy, and many more.
 It includes infrared light to disinfect your feet and an eco-friendly frequency conversion to save energy.